How we calculate our food waste figures (UK)

-- Finally, the tonnage of bakery and produce surplus diverted to animal feed is subtracted from the figure calculated as this is not food waste.
+- Finally, the tonnage of surplus diverted to animal feed is subtracted from the figure calculated as this is not food waste.

 * It is assumed that 1 L is equivalent to 1 Kg where product content weights are listed as volumes.

 Our target is that no food that is safe for human consumption is wasted in our UK business.
-Over the last year we have reached 77% of this target.
-This is based on weeks 1 to 52 of the Tesco financial year 2019/20.
+Over the last year we have reached 82% of this target.
 The percentage is calculated by dividing the total tonnage of food safe for human consumption that is redistributed to charity, colleague shop or animal feed over the total food surplus safe for human consumption.

-Total food surplus safe for human consumption includes the following:
+Total unsold food safe for human consumption includes the following: